Radio and Telly

 For details of BT Vision, go to www.btvision.bt.com

-RF Modulator The BT Vision V-Box has a modulated output, so it can feed TV sets that don't have a SCART socket.
+RF Modulator Grey box: The first version of BT Vision V-Box has a modulated output, so it can feed TV sets that don’t have a SCART socket.
 This is initially preset to Channel 36.
 This channel number can be changed by going to Settings > General Settings > RF Output Channel.

-• Error V02 - Purchasing failure - VOD server not online
+• Error V02: Purchasing failure – VOD (Video On Demand) Server not online.
+Problem at BT’s end?

-• Error V03 - VOD stops playing from the server
+• Error V03: VOD stops playing from the BT Vision server

-• Error V04 - VOD interrupted.
-A general catch-all.
-If you get it straight away on trying to watch a VOD, then it may be a line related issue - drop in line speed - drop in QoS speeds - incorrect setting.
-If this happens part way through a VOD then it could be line / QoS performance / server congestion or a VOD file problem.
+• Error V04: VOD interrupted.
+It seems that this is a general catch-all error message.
+If you get it straight away on trying to watch Video On Demand, then it may be a line-related issue.
+This could be a drop in Broadband line speed, a drop in QoS (Quality of Service), or an incorrect setting somewhere.
+If this happens part way through watching Video On Demand, then it could be line / QoS performance / server congestion or a VOD file problem.

-• Error V05 - Digital Rights Management issue - normally a minor server glitch - try again in 5 minutes.
+• Error V05: Digital Rights Management issue.
+We understand that this is normally a minor Server glitch, and the advice is to try again in five minutes.

-• Error V07 - Server issue.
-Only likely to show if a major problem at the BT Vision server-end.
+• Error V07: Server issue.
+We understand that this one is only likely to show if a major problem at the BT Vision server-end, and that it’s a case of trying again later, once the problem is resolved.

-On one occasion in April 2007, we were trying to set a series link from the Guide, and were presented with "Currently unable to record.
-Error R04", followed a few seconds later by an "Error R06".
+Error R04 / R06: On one occasion, we were trying to set a series link from the Programme Guide, and were presented with “Currently unable to record.
+Error R04”, followed a few seconds later by an “Error R06”.

 Trying to do other things afterwards brought up other errors: Attempting to delete an old recording brought up "Error R02", then "Error R06", and trying to get into BT Vision Help brought up "Error P01".
 Something similar has been seen in our forum.
 A diagnostic reviewed no problems, and showed that we had a solid Internet connection.